appseconnect/docs/_posts/ProcessFlow Management/2020-03-17-processflow-listing-page.md

 h.
 Folders on deleting would be moved to Trash with a toaster message for successful completion of the delete process.

+**Note -
-**Note - Folder name will consist of 50 characters and can have alphanumeric characters.
+1) Folder name will consist of 50 characters and can have alphanumeric characters.
 Name of a folder cannot be same if created on same level.
-However, folder name can remain same if created on different level.**
+However, folder name can remain same if created on different level.
+2) Full Folder Name is visible by hovering the tool tip over the folder name**

 ### Steps to Rename a Created Folder